watercannons/OSI-Samples-OMF/README.md

+#Test code for performance metrics

+This contains code modified from the OMF Samples (forked from https://github.com/osisoft/OSI-Samples-OMF).
+Purpose is to test the performance difference between Pi Web API with performance metrics code and non-performance metrics code.

+The modified code is located in `basic_samples/OMF_API/CSharp/OMF_API/Program.cs`.
+You will need to modify the `appsettings.placeholder.json` to `appsettings.json` for the code to work.
+All that's been modified is a SSL error bypass, and a stopwatch to keep track of code execution time.

+(More details will be included in the README in the folder of the modified code)

 # OMF Samples

 The OSIsoft Message Format ([OMF](https://pisquare.osisoft.com/community/developers-club/omf)) defines a set of message headers and bodies that can be used to generate messages for ingestion into a compliant back-end system.
 The PI System and OCS both have a compliant OMF receiving endpoint.